jordanneil23/SpawnMob/README.txt

 This is the continuation of SpawnMob for Bukkit that was originally made/developed by xmlns.

 Changelog
+V1.9.5
+Added Mob Kits (/spawnmob kit)
+All you have to do is run SpawnMob and type /spawnmob kit list (or /spawnmob kit <kitname>) Fixed the bugs with the spawning of wolves and creepers /spawnmob wolf tamed is changed to /spawnmob tamedwolf or /spawnmob twolf /spawnmob creeper electric is changed to /spawnmob electriccreeper or /spawnmob ecreeper I may add the sheep color spawning later

 V1.9.4
 Support for MC 1.6+
 /spawnmob wolf <number> now works